Noncoincidence $f(Q)$-Cosmology with Dark Matter Coupled to Gravity: Introduction

 Within the coincidence gauge, observational tests of $f\left( Q\right) $ theory have been presented in \cite{ob1,ob2,ob3}.
 More recently, the issues of structure growth and the $H_{0}$ and $S_{8}$ tensions were examined in \cite{ob4,ob5}.
 The effects of adopting the noncoincidence connection on the description of late-time acceleration were analyzed in \cite{an4}.
 In particular, by applying the latest Baryonic Acoustic Oscillation (BAO) data from the DESI DR2 release \cite{des4,des5,des6}, it was found that this cosmological model challenges $\Lambda$CDM and related theories formulated in the coincidence gauge.

 In \cite{ppr1,ppr2} it was shown that $f\left( Q\right) $ gravity suffers from strong coupling or the appearance of ghosts at the level of cosmological perturbations.
 Nevertheless, these problems can be avoided when the matter sector is coupled to the gravitational field directly in the Action Integral.
 This type of interaction is the focus of the present work, where we restrict attention to the background dynamics.
 Specifically, we perform a detailed phase-space analysis of the cosmological field equations in the presence of a coupling function.
 The stationary points are identified and used to reconstruct the possible cosmological histories supported by the theory.
+Cosmological models with an interacting dark sector have drawn the attention recently because they can describe the recent cosmological data \cite{dt1,dt2,dt3,dt4}.\ It was found that the late-time universe indicate a strong interaction coupling between the dark energy and the dark matter \cite{dt5,dt6,dt7}.
+In $f\left( Q\right) $ gravity, dark energy has a geometric origin, thus in order to introduce the interaction with the dark matter component, we consider that the Lagrangian function of the latter is coupled with a nonlinear function to the nonmetricity scalar $Q$.

 Because of the nonlinearity of the gravitational field equations, phase-space methods provide a powerful tool for understanding the evolution of physical properties in cosmological models \cite{cop1}.
 Such analyses have been widely applied in various modified gravity theories \cite{ex1,ex2,ex3,ex4,ex5,ex6,ex7,ex8,ex9,ex10}, yielding valuable information on constraints for free parameters and on the behavior of the initial value problem \cite{ex11,ex12}.
 A detailed analysis of the phase-space of $f\left( Q\right) $ cosmology was carried out in \cite{an1}, where it was shown that different choices of connection lead to distinct sets of field equations and hence to different cosmic evolutions.
 For additional work on phase-space analyses in modified STEGR, we refer the reader to \cite{fq5,fq6,fq7,anc1,anc2} and references therein.